 Collected impact fees can only be spent on projects that increase the capacity of whatever service for which they are being charged.
 For example, road impact fees are used to help pay the costs associated with increasing the capacity of arterial and collector roads, which are the major roads within the County’s transportation network.
 This may include the addition of lanes to existing roads or the construction of new roads.
 Impact fees cannot be used for routine maintenance of existing roads or for improvements to local roads, such as minor streets within subdivisions.
 Similar restrictions apply to collected school, fire, parks and library impact fees.

 Additionally, impact fees can only be spent on projects within the district in which they were collected.
 Lake County is divided into four road impact-fee districts based on traffic characteristics in the County.
 There are three park impact-fee districts and fire, school and library have only one impact-fee district.

 To learn more about impact fees on residential construction, review additional information about waivers, credits, refunds and exemptions.

 Changes to Impact Fee Collection and Distribution beginning February 11, 2019

 Lake County adopted ordinances whereby creating a new impact fee benefit district, per Ordinance 2018-52; and new and adjusted rates in all transportation impact fee benefit districts, per Ordinance 2019-3.

 Notable differences are as follows:

-- Lake County will be divided into three transportation impact-fee districts rather than six.
-These three districts now coincide with the three park impact fee districts: North, Central and South.
-View Impact Fee Benefits District map
+- Lake County will be divided into four transportation impact-fee districts rather than three: South, North Central, Central and Northeast/Wekiva Benefit District.
+There are three park districts: North, Central and South and one district for fire, parks, school and library.
+View Impact Fee Benefits District map (PDF).